Goblinoids

 The races of goblins are:

-Generally resourceful and opportunistic, goblins favor cunning schemes over honorable combat or brute strength.
+Generally resourceful and opportunistic, goblins tend to favor cunning schemes over honorable combat or brute strength.
 Their splinters range from loose groups to structured hierarchies.

 The subraces of goblins are: